SunFoxStudios The Foundry

 Theme

-bakes at preview 64 for fast first sight — raise the resolution in Sculpt when the layout looks right
+bakes at preview 64 for fast first sight — raise Preview in the top bar when the layout looks right

-Tip: preview 128 makes generation land in a couple of seconds; Cutaway ~40% shows the whole layout like a map.
+Tip: the Cutaway slider up top shows the whole layout like a map.
 Every roll is different — click again until one speaks to you, then sculpt it.

 Sculpt